Tulsa Wills and Trusts Lawyer

 - Pour-over will: A pour-over will directs assets not already placed in a trust to “pour over” into the trust upon your death by helping ensure that any overlooked assets are protected within your estate plan.

-The types of trusts to look forward to include:
+Common types of trusts include:

-- Revocable trust: Maintains your control of assets during life while providing for a smooth transfer after death and may help avoid probate.
+- Revocable trust: Maintains your control of assets during life while providing for a smooth transfer after death, and may help avoid probate.

 - Irrevocable trust: An option that permanently transfers assets out of your estate, potentially offering tax advantages and asset protection.